Search for W$\gamma$ resonances in proton-proton collisions at $\sqrt{s} =$ 13 TeV using hadronic decays of Lorentz-boosted W bosons: Analysis optimization

 The optimization aims at maximizing the expected signal significance for a large range of tested masses, where the background yield ($B$) is typically much larger than that of the signal we probe ($S$), and is large enough to use the Gaussian approximation, \ie, maximizing $S/\sqrt{B}$.
 This figure of merit (FOM) has the advantage that its maximum is independent of the signal cross section.
 The optimization is based on the events in the control region (CR) in data, defined as the lower sideband of the \PW boson jet mass $40 < \MJ < 65$ GeV, which has negligible signal contamination for the range of the signal cross sections probed in this analysis, as well as events in the signal region (SR) in signal simulation samples, which is defined as $68 < \MJ < 94\GeV$, as determined via the optimization using the FOM described above.
 The CR and SR are illustrated in Fig.~\ref{fig:regions}, which also shows the expected distributions in \MJ for the benchmark narrow spin-0 signals.
 It was demonstrated that the differences in this distribution between different signal spin and width hypotheses are negligible.

 \begin{linenomath}

 \end{linenomath}

 The optimization of the FOM uses simulated signal events and two different estimates of the background in the signal region.
-The first background estimate uses data events in the CR that have been scaled by a factor of approximately 0.86 to match the yield of events in the SR. This procedure was justified by comparing the kinematic distributions of simulated background events in the SR and CR and finding that they are quite similar.
+The first background estimate uses data events in the CR, which are expected to have similar distributions in the main analysis variables to those in the SR. To ensure the same normalization, a scale factor of approximately 0.86 is applied to the CR event yield to match that in the SR. This procedure was justified by comparing the kinematic distributions of simulated background events in the SR and CR and finding that they are quite similar.
 The second background sample uses simulated background events that have been rescaled to account for the missing higher-order effects, as well as for an imperfect description of the misidentification of jets as photons in the QCD multijet simulation.
 This is done by fitting the $\ptg$ spectrum in data with the sum of these two backgrounds, with the normalizations allowed to float in the fit.
 Figure~\ref{fig:data-MC} shows that before the optimization an adequate description of the SR data is achieved in the main kinematic variables used for the analysis optimization by using either MC simulation or CR data, with the exception of the $\tauto$ variable, which has a different shape in the data CR due to a strong correlation of the $\tauto$ variable with \MJ.
 Consequently, the optimization of the $\tauto$ selection is performed only using simulated backgrounds.
 The residual discrepancies seen in other distributions are due to missing minor backgrounds and the limitations of the MC simulation modeling of the data.
 They are typically present near the kinematic limits of the corresponding variables, far from the region of optimal selections, and consequently do not bias the optimization procedure.
 Since neither the simulated backgrounds nor data CR events are used in the final analysis, beyond the optimization step, we find that the level of agreement between the data and simulated backgrounds is adequate.
 Figure~\ref{fig:data-MC} also shows several benchmark signal points and, given the similarity of signal shapes for various spin and width combinations, the spin-0, narrow-width hypothesis is used, unless indicated otherwise in the legend.

 \begin{linenomath}

 \end{linenomath}